false

 An evergreen launch works best when connected to an online course you want to turn into a long-term revenue stream.
 It can save time and earn money while you develop other courses or ventures.
 Of course, to do this, you need the right learning platform.

-Check out the CYPHER LEARNING platform for Entrepreneurs to see how you can create evergreen courses and market them all year round.
+Check out CYPHER Learning to see how you can create evergreen courses and market them all year round.